 SHOW ALERTS

-The output returns alert metadata and properties, ordered lexicographically by database, schema, and alert name (see Output in this topic for descriptions of the output columns).
-This is important to note if you wish to filter the results using the provided filters.
+The output includes the metadata and properties for each object.
+The objects are sorted lexicographically by database, schema, and object name (see Output in this topic for descriptions of the output columns).
+The order is important to note if you want to filter the results.

 See also: